 What is the minimum number of credits required to receive federal student aid?

-Financial Aid awards are typically prepared within three to five business days if a FAFSA is on file for the year.
+Financial aid awards are typically prepared within three to five business days after admittance if a FAFSA is on file for the year.

-In order for your loan to be officially disbursed, you must sign your award letter and Loan Agreement (MPN) on the Federal Student Aid website and complete Entrance Counseling online after accepting the loan.
+In order for your loan to be officially disbursed, you must electronically sign your award letter and Loan Agreement (MPN), and Entrance Counseling must be completed through studentloans.gov after accepting the loan.
 You will need to use your Federal Student Aid ID and password to access the site and complete the required paperwork.
 Award letters will not go out to students unless the MPN and Entrance Counseling are completed.

 Am I required to accept the full amount that I am offered on my award letter?